phelluy/minicl/README.md

 # minicl
-Minimal compute library, in the spirit of OpenCL
+Minimal compute library for accessing OpenCL from Rust.

 With normal use, this library should prevent memory leaks and most unsafety related to OpenCL.